deadskull7/Human-Activity-Recognition-with-Neural-Network-using-Gyroscopic-and-Accelerometer-variables/README.md

 ## Attribute Information:

 **For each record in the dataset it is provided:**
-**- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
-- An identifier of the subject who carried out the experiment.**
+- An identifier of the subject who carried out the experiment.

 ## References